Established over 25

 The Alliance recognized the devastating consequences of absent fathers in the lives of children who are poor and established the Male involvement Network (MIN) fatherhood support services over a decade ago.
 In response to the epidemic of youth gun violence, the agency operates the Street Outreach Worker (SOWP) youth gun violence prevention and intervention initiative, designed to provide engagement, support and guidance for young people making extradinarily unhealthy decisions for themselves and their communities.
 The Balanced and Restorative Justice approach that frames our Citywide Juvenile Review Board (JRB) offers juveniles with misdemeanor offenses an avenue to address the harm they do themselves, their victims and their community and avoid the stigma of the juvenile justice system .
 We entered a unique relationship with the Robert Wood Johnson Clinical Scholars at the Yale School of Medicine and in partnership engaged young people impacted by community violence in a community based participatory research project that lifted their voices in the dialogue about youth gun violence.
 In partnership with the New Haven Public Schools we are implementing a school based JRB to serve as an additional tool for school personnel to manage students behaviors that interrupt the learning process without removing the student from school.
 We are poised to be an impact organization that is driven by producing measurable better off conditions for our families and communities.
 As we have matured as an organization, we have become more proficient in our ability to maximize the benefits of our range of services.

-The mission of the Male Involvement Network is to improve child outcomes and strengthen families by supporting low-income, non-custodial fathers in their efforts to be involved parents and be community assets.
-The MIN Program help prepare fathers to meet the emotional, social and financial needs of the children.
-MIN provides participants with case management, job readiness training and job referrals, and parenting and healthy relationships training.
+MIN aims is to improve child outcomes and strengthen families by supporting low-income, non-custodial fathers in their efforts to be involved parents and be community assets.
+The MIN Program helps prepare fathers to meet the emotional, social and financial needs of the children.
+MIN provides participants with case management, job readiness training and job referrals, and parenting and healthy relationships training. pasting

 The SOWP is a collaborative approach to reducing and preventing youth gun violence.
 It aims at reducing risk factors and supporting resiliency factors in the lives of participating youth.
 NHPD and other stakeholders identify youth who are at a high risk of becoming perpetrators and/or victims of gun violence Outreach Workers link youth to needed services and engage them in pro-social activities including connecting youth to schools, life skills workshops, employment readiness, health promoting recreation, and conflict resolution training.
 Conflict resolution and mediation are core SOWP interventions used to stop shootings and retaliations.